-It's true that we have some of the most venomous spiders in the world - but Australia's spider reputation is bigger than its bite: records show no deaths from spider bites here since 1981.
+It's true that we have some of the most venomous spiders in the world - but Australia's spider reputation is bigger than its bite: a death in April 2016 was the country's first recorded spider-caused death since 1981.

 "The fact is that, from a human perspective, spiders just aren't that dangerous" says Dr Aaron Harmer, arachnid researcher Macquarie University.
 "While many spiders can give you a nip, in most cases it is less troublesome than a bee sting."

 Spiders are the most widely distributed venomous creatures in Australia, with an estimated 10,000 species inhabiting a variety of ecosystems.
 But even though spiders live around us, from our urban centres to the bush, bites are infrequent.
 In fact, spiders are less life-threatening than snakes or sharks, or even bees.

 "There are more deaths from allergic reactions to bees" says Dr Geoff Isbister, a researcher specialised in envenoming at the University of Newcastle.
 He points out the extent of our irrational fear of spiders: "While we all still happily get in our cars (about 1000 people die each year in car crashes), then we can't really worry about spiders."

 Antivenom for two of our more dangerous spiders, the funnel-web and the redback has been available since the 1950s and 1981, respectively.
 It is only administered when the envenomation is really severe, which is rarely the case.